-A trip to Alaska is something that appears on the bucket list of almost every traveler.
-It is our nation’s forty-ninth state, and for many people who love to travel, it’s the final frontier.
-Everyone wants to go to Alaska, but surprisingly few have made the trek.
+A trip to Alaska appears on the bucket list of almost every traveler.
+It is our nation’s forty-ninth state and the final frontier for many people who love to travel.
+Everyone wants to go to Alaska, but surprisingly, few have made the trek.
 For many, it might be the Alaska trip cost.

 There are many reasons to visit Alaska.
 It’s beautiful and unique.
 Wildlife abounds.
 The human history of this northernmost state is intriguing; some of the native people of this region live in ways that are very similar to the ways their ancestors did, and hardy immigrants from all over the world have traveled to Alaska to explore or settle for hundreds of years.

-This state’s culture is vastly different from any other, and the attractions you visit and the experiences you have in Alaska will almost always take your breath away.
+This state’s culture is vastly different from any other, and the attractions you visit and your experiences in Alaska will almost always take your breath away.

-Most travelers fall somewhere in the middle and there are plenty of mid-range options available for them too.
+Most travelers fall somewhere in the middle, and plenty of mid-range options are available.
 Alaska is for everyone, and your Alaskan dream vacation can become a reality more quickly and easily than you might think.
 Read on to learn more about how much an Alaskan vacation will cost so you can start planning your trip.

 - Before You Visit Alaska